Decommission & Reaggregation Rules: DSCSA-Compliant Workflows for Serialization Integrity

 Key implementation patterns include:

-• Idempotent API Design: Every decommission request must carry a unique idempotency key (e.g., UUIDv4 + timestamp hash).
-Duplicate submissions due to network retries must return the original 200 OK response without generating duplicate EPCIS events.
+• Idempotent API Design: Every decommission request must carry a unique idempotency key (e.g., UUIDv4 derived from the serial + timestamp hash).
+Duplicate submissions due to network retries must return the original response without generating duplicate EPCIS events.

 • ACID Database Transactions: State transitions (AVAILABLEQUARANTINEDDECOMMISSIONED) must execute within a single database transaction.
 Partial failures should trigger automatic rollback and alert routing to the MES/SCADA layer.